50 Shadow Work Prompts To Help Healing and Self-Growth

 A good journal is a great way to get to know what is really going on in your mind and that includes the good and the bad.
 You need to embrace the worst of the parts of your personality because these are the elements that present a challenge.
 Invariably these started in childhood.

 Remember that what you thought or believed as a child is often not true or helpful.
-Questioning old belief systems and traits can free you in the present and help you to a new healthy mindset.
+Using shadow work questions can help you challenge old belief systems and traits can free you in the present and help you to a new healthy mindset.

 The Best Journals for Shadow Work